Projects in Motion

 The Intensive Energy Solar Power Plant Development Program

 It is clear that the only way Zimbabwe can cover its shortfall in electrical power in the short term is by using solar power generation.
-Solar power panels have declined in cost to about 14 cents per watt or about US$70 each and at the same time they have become much more efficient and productive.
+Solar power panels have declined substantially in cost and at the same time they have become much more efficient and productive.

 The problem remains that they only generate power for about 6 hours on an average sunshine day and are unstable.
 These problems can only be addressed by sourcing balancing power from some source or using battery storage.
 While this technology is constantly improving, it is still the costliest part of any solar installation.

-IEUG is working with ZESA Holdings Limited on a national program to generate as much solar energy as we can balance using our baseload plants using fossil fuels and hydro electricity plants.
+IEUG is working with large corporations on a national program to generate as much solar energy as we can balance using our baseload plants using fossil fuels and hydro electricity plants.
 We have more applications than we can accept but are developing a list of projects that can meet our requirements.
 Applications to be considered for this program should be addressed to the IEUG at its address in the Website.

 Recent technological developments in the electrical energy industry has profound implications for the industry worldwide.
 The leading change has been driven by both market forces and technology in the solar panel sector.
 Solar panels have increased in their capacity and reduced in price at such a rate that today a megawatt of installed capacity can be created for a fraction of the alternatives, including hydro, natural gas and nuclear.

 Reinforcing this, the great weakness in this technology – the unreliability of solar and its dependence on weather conditions, is rapidly being addressed by new battery technology.
-Led by lithium batteries which have allowed the development of low cost systems to meet small scale demand, to new technologies that are threatening to overtake lithium with units that have a longer life, are much more efficient and storing power more economically.
+This unreliability is quickly being mitigated by recent technological developments.

 In the past 5 years the growth in the mining sector has been phenomenal with mining-based export earnings increasing fivefold.
 This is now putting great pressure on the country’s infrastructure of rail and road capacity as well as electrical energy.
 The Intensive Energy User Group was formed by the industry in response to this challenge and the request by the National Utility for help in meeting the growing demand.